Olivine-Labs/lusty/README.md

 will get you started.
-You can then call `lusty\_admin init` and `lusty\_admin server` to bootstrap and fire up OpenResty for testing. `lusty\_admin bootstrap` will set you up with a very basic listy installation. *Bootstrap assumes OpenResty, lua, luarocks, mongodb, and git are isntalled.*
+You can then call `lusty\_admin init` and `lusty\_admin server` to bootstrap and fire up OpenResty for testing. `lusty\_admin bootstrap` will set you up with a very basic listy installation. *Bootstrap assumes OpenResty, lua, luarocks, mongodb, and git are installed.*

 ## Usage